-On successful completion of the course, students will be able to
+On successful completion of the course, students will be able to,

 - 1. Demonstrate knowledge of Big Data, Data Analytics, challenges and their solutions in Big Data. - 2.
 Analyze Hadoop Framework and eco systems. - 3.
-Analyze MapReduce and Yarn, Work on NoSQL environment. - 4.
-Work on NewSQL environment, MongoDB and Cassandra. - 5.
-Apply the Big Data using Map-reduce programming in Both Hadoop and Spark framework.
+Compare and work on NoSQL environment and MongoDB and cassandra. - 4.
+Apply the Big Data using Map-reduce programming in Both Hadoop and Spark framework. - 5.
+Analyze the data Analytics algorithms in Spark